Gillian Zucker: Auto Club Speedway

 While at the Auto Club Speedway, Zucker and her team initiated aggressive marketing towards children and minority groups to boost tickets and merchandising sales at the race track.
-Because of that, she was honored by Fox Sports and MSN as one of the most of the powerful women in motor sports.
+Because of that, she was honored by Fox Sports and MSN as one of the most of powerful women in motor sports.
 Also while with the Auto Club Speedway, she worked on the management team of parent company International Speedway Corporation, also overseeing operations at their race tracks in Joliet, Illinois (Chicagoland Speedway) and Kansas City, Kansas (Kansas Speedway).
 However, even despite Zucker’s best efforts, attendance at Auto Club Speedway gradually declined (as it was also reflective at most NASCAR tracks as a whole), and as a result, the Auto Club Speedway lost a Sprint Cup race (Pepsi Max 400), and they had to decrease its seating capacity from 92,000 to 68,000.
 Prior to working for the Auto Club Speedway, Zucker worked as the vice president of business and development at the Daytona International Speedway, as well as being the assistant general manager of the Durham Bulls baseball team, the currently Triple-A farm team of the Tampa Bay Rays.
 She also worked for other minor league baseball teams in various capacities, including for the following teams: High Desert Mavericks, Springfield Sultans, and Lansing Lugnuts.